FinEval: A Chinese Financial Domain Knowledge Evaluation Benchmark for Large Language Models: Experiments

-CoT prompting \citep{wei2022chain} empowers large language models to break down intricate questions into a series of decomposed reasoning steps.
-To further explore the models' reasoning capabilities, we conducted a "Chain-of-Thought" reasoning evaluation.
-This evaluation approach requires the model to generate an explanation for a given question and then answer the question based on its own generated explanation.
+We selected accuracy as the metric for multiple-choice questions in financial academic knowledge and financial security knowledge.
+In financial industry knowledge, we use Rouge-L \citep{lin-2004-rouge} as the evaluation metric.
+Agent tasks are typically more complex, comprehensive, and open-ended, with the outputs of large models being longer and more flexible.
+In such cases, using Rouge-L or other objective evaluation metrics may not accurately assess the quality of the model's output.
+Therefore, we introduced GPT-4o as a judge model.
+The judge model scores the responses based on predefined prompts by analyzing several aspects, including the semantic relevance, coherence, logic, and overall quality of the output in relation to the task requirements.
+GPT-4o is capable of understanding and evaluating the nuances of longer, more diverse responses, making it well-suited for assessing the quality of outputs in complex, multi-dimensional scenarios.
+The judge scoring criteria prompt can be found in the Appendix \ref{sec:example}.

-As a result, our model evaluation encompasses four types of scenarios: zero-shot AO, zero-shot CoT, five-shot AO, and five-shot CoT.
-These last two scenarios correspond to the prompts shown in Figure \ref{fig:prompt_ao} and Figure~\ref{fig:prompt_cot}, respectively.
+As a result, our model evaluation encompasses four types of scenarios: zero-shot prompting, five-shot prompting, zero-shot CoT prompting and five-shot CoT prompting.
+Due to the higher complexity of financial agent tasks, we only conduct evaluations on the financial agent data under the zero-shot prompting setting.

-Our following experiments show the evaluation results of diverse LLMs on \fe~to analyze their performance and provide baselines for future usage of \fe.